 How can I prepare?

 Because you will be rotating through several stations that will continually change, we do not recommend you attempt to rehearse answers to multiple questions.
 Instead, you may want to practice expressing yourself verbally so that you can provide thorough, logical answers within a short time frame.
-Participate in the College's Mock Interview Workshop, have a friend ask you questions and give you feedback, or use a web cam to record your own practice responses.
+Have a family member or friend ask you questions and give you feedback, or use a web cam to record your own practice responses.
 This can be a helpful way to see how you might improve your interview performance.

 Why do you use the MMI format, instead of a traditional interview?